-After last year's cancellation due to Covid-19, the 2021 RHS Hampton Court Flower Show is a source of much excitement for any garden lover.
-Officially titled the Hampton Court Palace Garden Festival, the well-anticipated occasion is in fact the world's largest flower show.
-It provides an extravaganza of garden design ideas, exhibits and expert talks.
-Plus, there'll be plenty of food, shopping and live music – it's the perfect day out for any gardener (no matter how experienced), botanical enthusiast, or flower fan.
+The Hampton Court Flower Show, officially now known as the Hampton Court Palace Garden Festival, is a source of much excitement for any garden lover.
+The world's largest flower show, it never fails to provide an extravaganza of garden design ideas, exhibits, and expert talks.
+Plus, there is always plenty of food, shopping, and live music – it's the perfect day out for any gardener (no matter how experienced), botanical enthusiast, or flower fan.

-We've rounded up all the info you need to know about the RHS Hampton Court Palace Garden Festival 2021 (opens in new tab) below – from what's on to travel info.
+We've rounded up all the info you need to know about the RHS Hampton Court Palace Garden Festival 2022 (opens in new tab) below, from details about what's on (including the exciting new attractions) to travel info.
 You'll be booking your ticket in no time.

-Hampton Court Palace Garden Festival is being held on the 5-11 July 2021.
+Hampton Court Garden Festival is being held from 4–9 July 2022.

-Tuesday to Wednesday admittance is open to RHS members only, whilst non-members can join in all the floral fun from Thursday onwards.
+Monday and Tuesday admittance is open to RHS members only, while non-members can join in all the floral fun from Wednesday onwards.

 For specific opening times, see below: